McStasMcXtrace/iFit/trunk/iOptim/README.txt

 anneal by joachim.vandekerckhove@psy.kuleuven.be 2006/04/26 12:54:04
   used in fminanneal
-  modified to use standard Matlab optimization fminsearch syntax and options ukfopt by Yi Cao at Cranfield University, 08 January 2008 used in fminkalman modified to use standard Matlab optimization fminsearch syntax and options solvopt by Alexei Kuntsevich and Franz Kappel , Graz (Austria) 1997 used in fminralg modified to use standard Matlab optimization fminsearch syntax and options bfgswopt by Kelley, 1998, Iterative Methods for Optimization used in fminbfgs modified to use standard Matlab optimization fminsearch syntax and options ntrust by Kelley, 1998, Iterative Methods for Optimization used in fminnewton modified to use standard Matlab optimization fminsearch syntax and options hooke by Kelley, 1998, Iterative Methods for Optimization used in fminhooke
+  modified to use standard Matlab optimization fminsearch syntax and options solvopt by Alexei Kuntsevich and Franz Kappel , Graz (Austria) 1997 used in fminralg modified to use standard Matlab optimization fminsearch syntax and options bfgswopt by Kelley, 1998, Iterative Methods for Optimization used in fminbfgs modified to use standard Matlab optimization fminsearch syntax and options hooke by Kelley, 1998, Iterative Methods for Optimization used in fminhooke